-I’m really excited to introduce you to the Soda Pop Bag, a PDF sewing pattern which is now available in my pattern shop.
+I’m really excited to introduce you to the Soda Pop Bag, a PDF sewing pattern (also available on paper!) which is now available in my pattern shop.
 I designed this bag because I wanted to use large grommets in the design; most grommets I have seen in bags are at the top, and handles are sometimes threaded through them, but I wanted to use the grommets at the bottom.

 This is an intermediate-level sewing pattern, mostly due to sewing on the curved bottom of the bag.
 The pattern comes complete with all the templates needed, as well as 10 pages of sewing instructions, accompanied by 18 full-color step-by-step photos.

 I used Jay McCarroll fabric to make this bag, from his ‘Center City’ line for Free Spirit Fabrics.
 As always, I used Aurifil 40wt thread to sew the bag together, and the grommets were found in the curtain/decorating section at Joann Fabrics.
 The fabric showing through the grommets is a Yuwa text fabric.